 What are the worst electrical hazards that you can find in your home?
 You should always engage a registered, licenced and insured electrician whenever you are doing any electrical work around your property.
 It could save your life.

-The wiring in your home must conforms to safety standards.
+The wiring in your home must conform to safety standards.
 Poor wiring can increase the risk of fire, power surges and other serious problems.
 It’s always best to avoid do-it-yourself electrical work.
-Seek out a professional electricians to perform electrical wiring around the house.
+Seek out a professional electrician to perform electrical wiring around the house.

 Water conducts electricity so keeping outlets away from water reduces the chance of electric shock.
 Ensure outlets in bathrooms, kitchens, and other living areas are installed a safe distance away the water sources and never use an electrical appliance near a full bath, basin or sink, or on a wet floor.

 Electrical appliances should never be handled with wet hands as this heightens the chance of getting an electric shock.
 Always dry your hands thoroughly before using a hairdryer.